Carnival Corp.’s new ‘smart ships’ know your name, what you want and where you want it

 ‘Revolutionary’

 “I think initially most people won’t comprehend it.
 And they will say, ‘We have stuff like that,’ and they are wrong.
-They don’t,” said Arnold Donald, Carnival’s president and CEO, in an interview.
+They don’t,” Carnival president and CEO Arnold Donald said in an interview.
 “We think once it’s actually executed in those first sailings in November on Princess, when people experience it, it’s going to be transformational.”

-Stewart Chiron, a 27-year veteran of the industry, said Carnival’s technology is unlike any new project he’s ever seen in cruising.
+Stewart Chiron, a 27-year veteran of the industry, said Carnival’s technology is unlike any new project he has ever seen in cruising.

 Many previous shipboard innovations were adapted from concepts already available on shore, such as surfing simulators on Royal Caribbean or bowling alleys on Norwegian Cruise Line.
 Carnival Corp.’s new system is truly a first.

-“This is a whole new level and it’s just not for cruising, it’s for hospitality.
-This kind of tech can be licensed anywhere,” Chrion said.
+“This is a whole new level, and it’s just not for cruising — it’s for hospitality.
+This kind of tech can be licensed anywhere,” Chiron said.

 But the project does include some features cruisers may find invasive, Chiron said.
-For instance, the digital photo wall will mine the medallion’s location technology to project images of other cruisers who have passed within five feet of you on a voyage.
+For instance, the ship’s digital photo wall will mine the medallion’s location technology to project images of other cruisers who have passed within five feet of the cruiser during the voyage.
 Travelers can see photos of the couple they sat with at dinner or the family next to them at the pool that afternoon.

-In staterooms, too, sensors alert crew to come back later when cruisers are occupied in their cabins.
+In staterooms, too, sensors alert crew members to come back later when cruisers are occupying their cabins.

 Still, the ease of use will likely win detractors over, Chiron said.